Foliotek/vs2015BuildOnSave/README.md

-# vs2015BuildOnSave
+# Build On Save

-A Visual Studio 2015 extension to build containing project after saving a file
+A Visual Studio 2015 extension to build your solution on saving a document.

-Visual Studio 2015 has the roslyn compiler, but from what I can gather, that's only compatible with .NET 5 projects.
-Asp.NET 5, at the time of creating this repository, is still in pre-release mode.

-Redgates .NET Demon used to perform this task for us, but they've since stopped supporting VS2015.

-This project was quickly thrown together just to have something useable.
+RedGate's [.NET Demon](https://www.red-gate.com/products/dotnet-development/dotnet-demon/) used to perform this task for us, but unfortunately they've retired the project due to the release of the new ["Roslyn" Compiler](https://en.wikipedia.org/wiki/.NET_Compiler_Platform).
+While a lot of the features .NET Demon provided were rolled into Roslyn, there is one important feature that they missed.
+That feature is the ability to have your solution build upon saving one or many documents.
+This extension is the solution to that.